Environment (Caring for God’s Creation)

 We show our respect for the Creator by our stewardship of creation.
 Care for the earth is not just an Earth Day slogan, it is a requirement of our faith.
 We are called to protect people and the planet, living our faith in relationship with all of God’s creation.
 This environmental challenge has fundamental moral and ethical dimensions that cannot be ignored.

 Each year from September 1 to October 4, the Christian family unites for this worldwide celebration of prayer and action to protect our common home as caretakers of God’s creation.
-This year’s theme is “A home for all?
-Renewing the Oikos of God.”
+This year’s theme is “Listen to the Voice of Creation.”

 HB 1228 - Climate Change Awareness Day - February 18, 2020